 Grants for Israeli artists for new works

-Among the recipients: Einat Amir, Ron Amir, Ariela Azoulay, Yair Barak, Yael Bartana, Hilla Ben Ari, Orit Ben Shitrit, Ofri Cnaani, Deville Cohen, Maya Dunietz, Ira Edouardovna, Effi & Amir, Nir Evron, Exterritory Project, Dani Gal, Noa Giniger, Guy Goldstein, Assaf Gruber, Tzion Abraham Hazan, Tamar Harpaz, Michal Helfman, Tamar Hirschfeld, Thalia Hoffman, Oree Holban, Gaston Zvi Ickowicz, Adam Kaplan and Gilad Baram, Tali Keren, Dana Levy, Michael Liani, Rotem Linial, Itay Marom, Karam Natour, Ann Oren, Ruth Patir, Nira Pereg, Gilad Ratman, Elham Rokni, Karen Russo, Ruti Sela, Nurit Sharett, Keren Shavit, Lior Shvil, Efrat Shvily, Naama Tsabar, Hinda Weiss, Amir Yatziv, Nevet Yitzhak, Maya Zack, Tamir Zadok and others.
+Among the recipients: Einat Amir, Ron Amir, Ariela Azoulay, Yair Barak, Yael Bartana, Hilla Ben Ari, Orit Ben Shitrit, Eitan Buganim, Ofri Cnaani, Deville Cohen, Scandar Copti, Maya Dunietz, Ira Edouardovna, Effi & Amir, Yael Efrati, Nir Evron, Exterritory Project, Dani Gal, Noa Giniger, Guy Goldstein, Assaf Gruber, Noa Gur, Tzion Abraham Hazan, Tamar Harpaz, Michal Helfman, Tamar Hirschfeld, Thalia Hoffman, Oree Holban, Gaston Zvi Ickowicz, Adam Kaplan and Gilad Baram, Tali Keren, Dana Levy, Michael Liani, Rotem Linial, Itay Marom, Karam Natour, Ann Oren, Ruth Patir, Nira Pereg, Avner Pinchover, Gilad Ratman, Elham Rokni, Karen Russo, Ruti Sela, Nurit Sharett, Keren Shavit, Lior Shvil, Efrat Shvily, Naama Tsabar, Yonatan Vinitsky, Hinda Weiss, Amir Yatziv, Gil Yefman, Nevet Yitzhak, Maya Zack, Tamir Zadok, Dor Zlekha Levy and others.

 Nira Pereg: Kept Alive (2010)